 - The Jewish Organizing Institute and Network for Justice (JOIN for Justice) builds a vibrant, pluralistic community of Jewish young adults who learn grassroots community organizing, explore their Jewish identity together, and become leaders in the pursuit of social justice.
 Our year-long paid community organizing fellowship is a year of field experience and professional development for young Jewish adults (21-30) who are interested in systemic change and community building.

-- American Jewish World Service World Partners Fellowship is a partially funded award granted to recent Jewish college graduates and young professionals seeking an intensive international volunteer service experience.
+- American Jewish World Service Global Justice Fellowship is a partially funded award granted to recent Jewish college graduates and young professionals seeking an intensive international volunteer service experience.
 On the ten month-long program, fellows live in India and volunteer with AJWS grantees and other grassroots NGOs working at the intersection of international development and human rights.

-- Jesuit Volunteers work with domestic and international partners to provide a stipend for volunteers to contribute for a year (two years for international placements).
+- Jesuit Volunteers work with domestic and international partners to provide a stipend for volunteers to contribute for a year (two years for international placements; paused for COVID so view website for updates).
 Fundraising is required prior to service, but needs are provided for during the term of service while volunteers directly serve poor and marginalized communities.

 - Catholic Network for Volunteer Service is a non-profit membership organization of hundreds of domestic and international volunteer and lay mission programs.

 - Volunteering India provides safe, affordable and meaningful volunteer programs in India, where volunteers can choose to work with orphans, women empowerment programs, health/HIV programs, teaching English, summer volunteer programs, street children programs and more.